 This pilot project elevated the voices of Tunisian youth, many of whom highlighted having few outlets to discuss sensitive issues such as radicalization.
 Many suggested adapting the comic book into a short animated series or digitizing its content for social media.

-As part of the initiative, we also trained 15 young Tunisians in facilitation.
+As part of the initiative, we also trained 15 young Tunisians in dialogue facilitation.
 They will bring Youmiyyat Daly to their communities and engage people in discussions on the comic book’s themes.
-The positive values that they are sharing contribute to the strengthening of resilience against violent extremism in Tunisia.
+The positive values that they are sharing contribute to the strengthening of youth resilience and social cohesion in Tunisia.